FeatureBaseDB/SlothAI/README.md

 Laminoid and SlothAI currently support OpenAI and Instructor embeddings, as well as OpenAI and an open ensemble model called `sloth-extract` for keyterm extraction.

+Support for templates and vector balancing are in the works.

 ## Authentication
 Authentication is currently limited to FeatureBase tokens ONLY.
 You must have a [FeatureBase cloud](https://cloud.featurebase.com/) account to use the application.